-2.8.8 The 2021/22 Budget approved by Council, included revenue and capital budgets that are devolved to individual Elected Members (Community Leadership Fund) or the ward as a whole (Capital Budget).
+- 2.8.8 The 2021/22 Budget approved by Council, included revenue and capital budgets that are devolved to individual Elected Members (Community Leadership Fund) or the ward as a whole (Capital Budget).
 These are provided to members to deliver revenue and capital projects within their wards during their time in office.
-As such any unspent balance of CLF or capital can be carried forward at the year end, for all financial years except for local election years.
+As such any unspent balance of CLF or capital can be carried forward at the year end, for all financial years except the last full financial year of the election cycle.
 For example, in the current election cycle, these budgets can only be carried forward at the end of the following years, into the next financial year:

+- 2021/22

+- 2022/23